henrique-efonseca/henrique-efonseca/README.md

 ## 👋 Hi, I'm Henrique

-While many might call me a Software Engineer, I consider myself a Problem Solver at heart.
+I don’t define myself by job titles - I’m a problem solver at heart.
-I thrive on learning about diverse topics and working across various industries.
-My journey includes: Software Development, Startup Founder, Association Founder, Project Management, Networking Engineering, and more.
-My passion lies in leveraging technology to drive innovation and create solutions that propel progress and add value to society.
+My aim is to contribute to society by creating solutions that drive progress and add real value to people’s lives.
-I'm always looking for new challenges and opportunities to learn and grow 😄!
+I’m always seeking new challenges and opportunities to learn and grow.
 <br>

 <p align="left">